 Pocket wifi in Japan: How to choose

-There are more than 30 companies that provide wifi router rental in Japan, with variations in data allowances, connectivity speeds, coverage, customer service and rental periods.
-Most of Japan’s pocket wifi routers use 4G or 4G LTE and can be rented for the exact number of days you’ll need one for, e.g. 3, 7, 14 or 30+ days.
+More than 30 companies provide wifi router rental in Japan, with variations in data allowances, connectivity speeds, coverage, customer service, and rental periods.
+Most of Japan’s pocket wifi routers use 4G or 4G LTE and can be rented for the exact number of days you’ll need one, e.g., 3, 7, 14, or 30+ days.

 To make the choice easier for you, we’ve compared different Japan wifi rental providers (we made a spreadsheet and everything, but we’ll spare you the gory details) and present what we reckon are the top choices below.
 It’s by no means an exhaustive list, but we hope it’s helpful.